-National Grid owns and operates the high voltage electricity transmission network in England and Wales.
-The £500m allowance applies to the whole of Great Britain, and can therefore also be used for the Scottish transmission network.

-We will engage with Scottish Hydro Electric Transmission Limited and Scottish Power Transmission Limited, which between them own the Scottish transmission network, to try to ensure that between us we can maximise the benefits of the allowance to consumers across England, Wales and Scotland.

-In particular, we will engage with the Scottish transmission owners to share best practice and knowledge with each other in relation to the implementation of the Visual Impact Provision and to share with them relevant information, technical assessments and outputs from our process of identifying and taking forward priorities.
+National Grid Electricity Transmission owns the high voltage electricity transmission network in England and Wales.
+The £465m allowance for RIIO-T2 applies to the whole of Great Britain, and can therefore also be used for the Scottish transmission network.
+We are engaging with Scottish Hydro Electric Transmission Limited and Scottish Power Transmission Limited, which between them own the Scottish transmission network, to try to ensure that between us we can maximise the benefits of the allowance to consumers across England, Wales and Scotland.
+In particular, we are engaging with the Scottish transmission owners to share best practice and knowledge with each other in relation to the implementation of the Visual Impact Provision and to share with them relevant information, technical assessments and outputs from our process of identifying and taking forward priorities.